rahi20/elasticsearch_cluster_lab/README.md

 ## Configuring Kibana

-First install kibana. you can install it on your host or on one the nodes or a seperate machine.
+First install kibana.
+You can install it on your host or on one the nodes or a seperate machine.
 I installed it on the master node using :
 ```bash
 sudo apt install kibana # No need to add the key and repo since i've already done that while installing elasticsearch
 ```